 After receiving input from the community in 2013, the SFCJPA determined the need for a smaller scale project that addresses creek flooding similar to the 1998 flood and that is achievable with current funding constraints.
 It is now proposing to evaluate 5 project alternatives: 1) no action; 2) modify Pope-Chaucer bridge and widen creek channel bottlenecks; 3) construct one or more upstream detention basins; 4) construct an underground bypass culvert; and 5) construction floodwalls along the channel.

 Four public scoping meetings were held in January and February 2017 and the SFCJPA will develop a Draft Environmental Impact Report (Draft EIR) to evaluate the environmental impacts of each alternative.
-The release of the Draft EIR, as well as a public review period and additional public meetings, are planned for spring 2018.
+The release of the Draft EIR, as well as a public review period and additional public meetings, are planned for summer 2018.

 Simultaneously, the U.S. Army Corps of Engineers is preparing a similar federal document, a combined Feasibility Study and Environmental Impact Statement (FS/EIS).
 The Army Corps will evaluate alternatives for a single purpose flood risk project, which could include combinations of solutions (floodwalls, bypass channel, etc.) to identify the alternative with the best cost-benefit ratio.